-PSY-0220 Psychology of Human Dev Lab
+PSY-0220 Psychology of Human Development Lab

-By Request Students will integrate a sense of thinking about human development over the lifespan recognizing its complexities and the intrinsic value of diversity in people through 30 hours of clinical (12 hours) and field experience (18 hours).
+Students will integrate a sense of thinking about human development over the lifespan recognizing its complexities and the intrinsic value of diversity in people through 30 hours of clinical (12 hours) and field experience (18 hours).

-Semester Credit: 1 credit hour (30 lab hours per semester) Prerequisite: Concurrent enrollment with PSY 217.
-Transferable
+Prerequisite: Concurrent enrollment with PSY 217.